 Actions Lead Actors Develop gap financing tools to attract initial development and prove up market to future developers and lenders.
 City of Albuquerque Conduct outreach to local and regional developers regarding the area, market demand, and available incentives.
-City of Albuquerque, Stakeholder Organization Conduct further analysis and public engagement to consider rezoning the area between Central and Silver; Yale and Girard.
-Rezoning to allow for higher density development may improve development potential for prospective investors in the University MR Area.
+City of Albuquerque, Stakeholder Organization Conduct further analysis and public engagement to consider amending the zoning in the area between Central and Silver; Yale and Girard.
+Amending the zoning to allow for higher density development may improve development potential for prospective investors in the University MR Area.
 The lower-density residential character of neighborhoods to the south of Silver should be preserved.
 City of Albuquerque, Property Owners Conduct a parking study to identify parking management and efficiencies in the area.
 City of Albuquerque, Stakeholder Organization

-Zoning districts and land use overlays currently allow multi-story, mixed use development but could be amended to enable higher densities within the entire Main Street corridor between Girard and Yale.
-In some blocks along Central Avenue, Main Street corridor density height bonuses apply only to the first few parcels zoned MX-M. Though MX-M zoning provides opportunities for housing development, the shallow depth of MX-M zoning constrains the development of housing within walking distance of the Albuquerque Rapid Transit line and also constrains the types of larger projects most able to use MRA incentives.
-R-ML zoning restricts the ability to create high-quality, higher-density development that would be ideal for the area.
-The City and property owners should study amending existing zoning in the Central Main Street corridor between Yale and Girard as a near-term goal.
+The MX-M zone district combined with the Main Street Corridor. designation currently allows multi-story, mixed use development.
+A portion of the Main Street Corridor covers the area from Yale to Girard and Central to Silver, however not all of this area is zoned MX-M. The Main Street Corridor height bonuses apply only to the parcels zoned MX-M. Though the MX-M zone district and the R-ML zone district both provide opportunities for housing development, the shallow depth of the MX-M zoning constrains the development of denser housing within walking distance of the Albuquerque Rapid Transit line and also constrains the types of larger projects, which are most able to use MRA incentives.
+The MX-M zone district allows a wide range of commercial land uses which may not be compatible with achieving the goal of additional housing in the area.
+The height limitations within the R-ML zone district restrict the ability to create high-quality, higher-density development that would be ideal for the area.
+The City and property owners should study amending the existing zoning to get a denser development form in portions of the area that is covered by the Main Street Corridor designation, between Central and Silver and between Yale and Girard, as a nearterm goal.
+The study should consider both a denser development form for the area and how that denser development form would transition to adjacent areas with less intense zoning.